The common name “Lucky Bamboo Plant” really isn’t bamboo, even though it may resemble one.

-- “Grow” as a hydroponic plant (can grow in water)
+- “Grow” as a hydroponic plant (grown in water)

 - Keep its roots in water

 - Plant inside a decorative container or vase

 - Use rock, pebbles, marbles, and polished stones to keep the “bamboo stalk” upright

 - Keep water in the bottom

 - Do Not use soil, even a well-drained soil.

 The best way to describe this one of a kind green interior houseplant care requirements – minimal.